robhaj/refactoring-angular/Part3.md

 Using Angular 1.5.3 refactor into a component.
 Use the component router.
 Make sure to talk about push state.
 (You have to use it with the component router.)
 Make sure to turn HTML5 mode on.
 All a component is is a directive with isolated scope.

+## Components!
+Advantages:
+- simpler configuration than plain directives
+- promote sane defaults and best practices
+- optimized for component-based architecture
+- writing component directives will make it easier to upgrade to Angular 2

+When not to use Components:

+- directives that rely on DOM manipulation like adding event listeners (compile and link functions are unavailable)
+- advanced directive definition options (priority, terminal, multi-element)
+- when you need a directive triggered by an attribute or CSS class, rather than an element

+Components take two arguments
+- The name of the Component as a string.
+- The Component Config Object(CCO) (as apposed to Directive Definition Object(DDO)).
+  - unlike .directive(), this method does not take a factory function.

 ## Removing the Scope object

 Don't panic...we will still have the concept of scope.
 It'll just bind to the directive.
 Having different kinds of scope, like isolated and non-isolated, can easily lead to issues.
 It's best to keep things focused on isolated scopes.